zapier/visual-builder/docs/_cli_docs/docs.md

     },
   });

-  // Call response.throwForStatus() if you're using a core version < 10
+  // response.throwForStatus() if you're using core v9 or older

   return {
     sessionKey: response.data.sessionKey,
-  };
+    // or response.json.sessionKey if you're using core v9 and older };
 };